kahanu/FullTextSearchWebApi/readme.md

 }
 ```

-There is a companion Angular 5+ application that has a Dynamic Search Form component that builds the request to the service in the shape needed by this service.
+There is a separate Angular 5+ companion application that has a Dynamic Search Form component that builds the request to the service in the shape needed by this service.
+You can check out the code at the following link.

 [Angular 5 - Dynamic Search Form](https://github.com/kahanu/DynamicSearchForm)